 As Eben paints Jennie’s portrait, subtle optical tricks further idealize the actress.
 The most ethereal shots superimpose canvas textures and magical wisps of light over Jones.
 She seems to be dissolving before our eyes.
 Who knows — could this have been Alfred Hitchcock’s inspiration for the unexplained shafts of colored light that ghost over Kim Novak in Vertigo? . . .
 ‘That obscure object of desire?’

 The KL Studio Classics Blu-ray of Portrait of Jennie is highly anticipated by its fans, as few have seen really good copies of the movie.
-The Selznick Releasing Organization showed little faith in it after the 1971 network re-premiere; I do know a friend that saw it that year at a Selznick revival at the County Museum of Art, who reports that he was blown away by the experience.
+The Selznick Releasing Organization showed little faith in it after the 1971 network re-premiere; a friend that saw it that year at a Selznick revival at the County Museum of Art reports that he was blown away by the experience.

 To my disappointment it appears that nothing has been done to restore a film greatly in need of repair.
 The Anchor Bay DVD from 2000 has a rather smooth appearance, perhaps because the lower resolution of NTSC hides a lot of flaws.
 All the problems are enlarged in Blu-ray: the image is inconsistent throughout.
 The transfer element could very well be a print assembled from different sources.

 Much of the movie looks reasonably good, if not real HD quality, and some sections are a bit better than the DVD.
 But the various sources used are pretty badly scratched and dinged-up, and many shots have fluctuations in density that comes off as a slight flicker.
 The problem is all the opticals and dissolved scenes, which are already optical dupes of reduced quality.
 We know that the movie was long ago assembled, taken apart and reassembled more than once; it’s possible that Selznick tried to save money by duping entire optical sequences rather than starting from scratch.